matthiasGmayer/structural-independence-typst/no_residual/main.typ

-= Construction of the History
+= Construction of the history
 <sec:construction>